Mayor John Tory faces complaint over tweets critical of judge's bail decision in police officer's murder case | CBC News

-Complaint launched against Mayor John Tory for tweets on bail ruling in police officer's murder case
+Complaint launched against Mayor John Tory for tweets on bail ruling in officer's alleged murder case

 Mayor defends tweets calling release of Umar Zameer 'questionable' as Law Union of Ontario seeks investigation

-Toronto Mayor John Tory is defending a series of tweets in which he described a judge's decision to release the man charged in the death of a plainclothes police constable earlier this year as "questionable," after a complaint filed against him at the Ontario Civilian Police Commission.
+Toronto Mayor John Tory is defending a series of tweets in which he described a judge's decision to grant bail to the man charged in the death of a plainclothes police constable earlier this year as "questionable," amid a complaint filed against him at the Ontario Civilian Police Commission.

 "Mayor Tory was expressing his personal opinion as an elected official on serious public matters — as he is expected to do on a daily basis.
 He continues to believe — as he has for many years — that when someone on a serious criminal charge is granted bail, the reasons for that bail should not be covered by a publication ban," said Lawvin Hadisi.